Best Practices for Timers

 Best practices for coding timers in your skill

-Follow these best practices to ensure a good experience with timers for your users.
+Follow these best practices to make sure your users have a good experience using timers.

 - Let the user know if there is a failure to set the timer.

-- Inform the user if the skill fails to execute an operation.
+- Inform the user if the skill fails to run an operation.

 - Check the constraints in advance and fail gracefully if necessary.